carolynvs/carolynvanslyck.com/content/blog/2018-12-30-gophercon-cfp.md

 a great talk may dive into "Why I thought I needed to solve X but ended up doing Y" or bringing a difficult topic to life like Kavya's wonderful talks on how [channels](https://www.youtube.com/watch?v=KBZlN0izeiY) or the [scheduler](https://www.youtube.com/watch?v=YHRO5WQGh0k) works under the hood.
-As blog posts, I would have been overwhelmed, but it was easier to follow along as she explained it.
+If I had stumbled upon blog posts explaining those topics, I would have noped out after 15 seconds, overwhelmed, but with Kavya explaining it, it was easy to follow along.

 ##### Focus on details that are fun to listen to in person